luisarodriguees/luisarodriguees/README.md

-- 👋 Hi, I’m @luisarodriguees
+- 👋 wie geht's?
-- 👀 I’m interested in DevOps and Cloud Computing
+- 👀 contact me on linkedin @luisaorodrigues
-- 📫 How to reach me: rodriguesoluisa@gmail e-mail me :)
+- 📫 e-mail me rodriguesoluisa@gmail :)

 <!---
 luisarodriguees/luisarodriguees is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.